Ginseng supplement by Ray Sahelian, M.D. benefit of Ginseng and Ginseng side effects

 The effects of Siberian ginseng fall somewhere between these two.

-Dr. Sahelian's ginseng
+Dr. Sahelian's experience

 The sexual effects from ginseng are subtle but definitely present.
 I have